Definition at line 16 of file hips.h.

 - Returns

-- The first vector contains the values projected back onto the flow particles.
+- A vector containing the values projected back onto the flow particles.

 - Note